cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/service_discovery.md

 ### WithSD

-`requestOptins` provides `WithSD` configuration item, when the incoming parameter is true, `isSD` will be set to true.
+`requestOptions` provides `WithSD` configuration item, when the incoming parameter is true, `isSD` will be set to true.
 The `WithSD` configuration item must be used when using service discovery requests.

 Sample code:
 ```go